is-tchrt/startup/README.md

     - retrieving the list
     - updating the list
     - third-party endpoint to generate lorem ipsum filler for item templates.
-- **DB/Login** - Store users, teams and todo lists.
+- **DB/Login** - Store users, teams and to-do lists.
 Securely store login credentials.
 - **WebSocket** - When a team member updates the list the updates are shown to all team members.

 ## 🚀 AWS deliverable